j3soon/whisper-to-input/README.md

 # Whisper To Input

-Whisper To Input, also known by its Chinese name 輕聲細語輸入法, is an Android keyboard that performs speech-to-text (STT/ASR) with OpenAI Whisper and input the recognized text; Supports English, Chinese, Japanese, etc. and even mixed languages and Taiwanese.
+Whisper To Input, also known by its Mandarin name 輕聲細語輸入法, is an Android keyboard that performs speech-to-text (STT/ASR) with OpenAI Whisper and input the recognized text; Supports English, Chinese, Japanese, etc. and even mixed languages and Taiwanese.

-Chinese name: 輕聲細語輸入法

 ## Installation